bitbeans/SimpleDnsCrypt/README.md

 ### Requirements

-This software targets .NET 4.5.
+- This software targets .NET 4.5.
+- It also requires Visual C++ Redistributable for Visual Studio 2015 x86.

 ### Translations